 We are open for tours on most Fridays and Saturdays.
 Our Friday hours are 5 – 9 PM and our Saturday hours are 2 – 7 PM.
 At this time, we do not have tours available during the week as we focus those days on manufacturing.

 During our open hours, there are quick tours available for $10 and scheduled behind the scene tours for $15.
 Behind the Scene tours are bookable online.
 For more information, see our Tour descriptions.

 Distilleries in North Carolina are only allowed to be open for tours on those days and hours when our state ABC stores are open.
 ABC stores are closed Sundays and most holidays, so we must be as well.

-We are also closed the entire weekends of July 4th, and Easter weekend as well as the Fridays of Labor Day weekend and Black Friday.
+We are also closed the entire weekends of July 4th, and Easter weekend.